whomwah/qlstephen/README.md

 ## Install

-To install the plugin just copy the QLStephen.qlgenerator file into the relevant QuickLook folder.
+If you download the plugin via the downloads section in github for this project, you install via the installer pkg included.
+If you're compliling the project yourself, you just copy the QLStephen.qlgenerator file into the relevant QuickLook folder.
 If the folder is not present, then you will need to create it first:

 1. If just you want to use this plugin